l7mp/learning-go/99-labs/01-setup/README.md

 # Setting up the work environment

-In this lab we set up a workspace for developing and testing our cloud-native applications implemented in this course.
-The workspace consists of a *Go development environment* (compiler, the `go` utility, standard libraries, etc.) complete with an Go-enabled editor, a local *Kubernetes cluster* that we can use to deploy and test our code, and *Istio, a popular service mesh* distribution that makes it easier to operate the microservice applications we will develop.
+During this lab we will set up a workspace for developing and testing the Go applications we will implement.
+The workspace consists of a *Go development environment* (compiler, the `go` utility, standard libraries, etc.) complete with an Go-enabled editor, a local *Kubernetes cluster* that can be used to deploy and test Go code, and *Istio, a popular service mesh* distribution that makes it easier to operate our microservice applications.

 ## Table of Contents